meyoshi/stpy/README.md

     5 vlc media player(http://www.videolan.org/vlc/index.html)

-After you are done watching please delete the files on C:\Users\yourusername\AppData\Local\Temp\torrent-stream if you are on microsoft windows.If you are on linux run clean.py
+After you are done watching please delete the files on C:\Users\yourusername\AppData\Local\Temp\torrent-stream if you are on microsoft windows.

+If you are on linux run clean.py